Graylog2/graylog-plugin-threatintel/README.md

 **Required Graylog version:** 2.4.0

-**This Plugin is currently in testing - do not use this for production**
+**This Plugin use external sources to enrich your data - read the documentation before you run this in production**

 This plugin adds [Processing Pipeline](http://docs.graylog.org/en/latest/pages/pipelines.html) functions to enrich log messages with threat intelligence data.